DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

   - qts
 ---

 You need a bachelor's degree (honours) to teach in primary, secondary and special schools in England.
-This doesn't have to be a bachelor's degree in teaching.
+This does not have to be a bachelor's degree in teaching.

 You also need to gain qualified teacher status (QTS) to teach in most schools which you get through teacher training.